-After every meeting - whether by phone, email, or face to face - it is important to list what actions will be taken to resolve the concern, who is the person responsible for each action (including yourself), and what the timeline will look like to complete each action.
-Once these timelines have passed (allowing everyone the chance to complete their work), it is a good idea to either: a) check in to see how things are going and that the concern is continuing to be resolved, or b) set up another meeting to plan your next steps.
+After every meeting it is important to list what actions will be taken to resolve the concern.
+Who is the person responsible for each action (including you)?
+What will the timeline look like to complete each action?
+Once these timelines have passed it is a good idea to either check in to see how things are going and that the concern is continuing to be resolved or set up another meeting to plan your next steps.

-Once the concern has been successfully addressed - or resolved.
-An occasional 'check in' with the involved parties might be appropriate to help ensure that your relationships with the school community continue to be positive and that the concern doesn't recur.
+Once the concern has been successfully addressed - or resolved - an occasional 'check in' with the involved parties might help ensure that your relationships with the school community continue to be positive and that the concern doesn't reoccur.